-CO_2 emissions from combustion of natural gas are also calculated using the IPCC default emission factors (IPCC 2006).
-Emission factors for CH4 however are country-specific based on an analysis of industrial boilers documented in SAEFL 2000 (pp. 14-27) and in FOEN 2015a.
-Boilers in Liechtenstein are similar to the technology applied in Switzerland and therefore, the Swiss data are considered to reflect national circumstances of Liechtenstein sufficiently well.
-Therefore, it is considered as a country-specific emission factor.
+CO_2 and CH_4 emissions from combustion of natural gas are also calculated using the IPCC default emission factors (IPCC 2006).
 For biogas produced from sewage gas the same emission factors are used as for natural gas.
 Table 3-19 shows the emission factors used for the sources in category 1A2.